 Aineko sits down in the middle of the crimson carpet at the foot of the dais and idly twists round to sniff her crotch.
 "Sadeq is immersed in scriptural interpretations.
-He refused to be drawn."
+He

 "Huh."
 Amber stares at the cat.
 "So.
 You've been carrying this lump of source code since when ...?"